Anku5hk/Programmers_guide_to_Python/book.md

 print(my_function(1,1)) # 2
 ```
 #### Docstrings
 Holds the hints/suggestion working of a function/class provided by the developer.
 It begins just below start of a function/class definition.
+This is a way of documenting functions/class behaviours.
 ```Python
 class MyClass:
     """This is a docstring."""